brson/treasuretree/solana-hackathon.md

 Now we need to figure out what to do about our large stack frames, which were introduced when we added the `ed25519-dalek` dependency to our Solana program.

+I ask again in `#developer-support`

+> After adding ed25519-dalek to my solana program, I get non-fatal build errors like
+>
+> > Error: Function ZN209$LT$curve25519_dalek..window..LookupTableRadix256$LT$curve25519_dalek..backend..serial..curve_models..AffineNielsPoint$GT$$u20$as$u20$core..convert..From$LT$$RF$curve25519_dalek..edwards..EdwardsPoint$GT$$GT$4from17h1e9be112f934ec3bE Stack offset of -15848 exceeded max offset of -4096 by 11752 bytes, please minimize large stack variables
+>
+> And these seem to manifest as access violations when running the program.
+How can I deal with this?
+Can a tell the compiler to give me bigger maximum stack frames?

+And I go on:

+> Seems 4k frames are a hard limit.
+>
+> I'm not tied to ed25519.
+Is there another assymetric crypto crate that definitely doesn't create huge stack frames?
+>
+> I guess the sdk's keypair is ed25519 so I could use that
+>
+> But it is using ed25519-dalek internally!
+How does it do that?
+>
+> Sorry for rambling.

+I discover then that the `solana_sdk` crate, while it can be included in on-chain programs, needs a bunch of features turned off for that purpose, including `ed25519-dalek`.

+I get the sense we are not on the Solana happy-path, wanted to do our own signature verification on-chain, but our application architecture of first verifying signatures of our own transaction bundles off-chain, then passively syncing them to the chain, kind of demands it.

+I realize that the problem here is probably this architectural decision, but we are committed to it for now, and I think it can still work.

+We just have to choose an async crypto crate that doesn't create huge stack frames.